Even before the lockdown, offices like Evros were already using Microsoft Teams.

 And it’s that fantastic level of integration of so many different Microsoft applications that really brings the platform alive.

-However, over the course of 2020, Microsoft has been giving Teams a lot of attention to help give remote workers what they need to maintain their momentum.
+However, over the past 2 years, Microsoft has been giving Teams a lot of attention to help give remote workers what they need to maintain their momentum.

 So, what are the aspects of Teams that are really benefiting organisations right now?